 For Moose, a good knife that can easily handle prying and cutting through super thick hide is a beefy 6 inch knife such as the Knives of Alaska, Bush Camp Knife.
 It pulls dependably double duty as a backup self-defense weapon too.

 A three and half inch fixed blade is a preferred choice.
 They're much lighter in weight and a much safer option.
 Buck, Ka-Bar, Benchmade, Knife of Alaska, Havalon knives and the list on.
 The best hunting knife for one person may not be the best for another.
 There is no squabbling about the quality of a knife this over that, with so many options and price points.
 The overall satisfaction will depend on whether the specifications and price meet to your standards.

 Folding knives can be dangerous, I have witnessed this a number of times, with a finger or two nearly chopped off during use.

-For carefully caping an animal with effortless knife strokes, you can’t go wrong with the surgical sharp blades of either the Havalon Barracuda or the Outdoor Edge Razor-Lite.
+For carefully caping an animal with effortless knife strokes, you can’t go wrong with the surgical sharp blade of the Havalon Barracuda.
 These light-weight knives are crazy sharp and should be used with caution.
 One tiny slip can lead to a really big injury.

 When using any knives, it is advisable to bring band-aids, suture kits, Steri-strips and Quikclot in case of an accident.

 Spotting scopes may or may not be appropriate for your hunting destination or species being hunted.
 In most hunting destinations and conditions, your quality binoculars will be sufficient.
-Spotting scopes can be useful for high mountain ram, goat, and flat plains antelope.
+Spotting scopes can be useful for high mountain ram, goat, elk, deer and flat plains/tundra antelope, caribou.

 Rifle or Bow